stylus/stylus/operators.md

     #fff is defined
     // => 'invalid "is defined" check on non-variable #fff'

-Alternatively one can use the `lookup(name)` built-in function to do this, or to perform dynamic lookups:
+Alternatively, one can use the `lookup(name)` built-in function to do this—or to perform dynamic lookups:

     name = 'blue'
     lookup('light-' + name)